If you are here reading this blog, chances are you have come across either of the following common prompts:

 By using your domain and impersonating your brand, hackers can send malicious phishing emails to your own employees and customers.
 Since SMTP is not retrofitted with secure protocols against fake “From” fields, an attacker can forge email headers to send fraudulent emails from your domain.
 Not only will this compromise security in your organization, but it will seriously harm your brand reputation.

 Email spoofing can lead to BEC (Business Email Compromise), loss of valuable company information, unauthorized access to confidential data, financial loss and reflect poorly on your brand’s image.
 Even after implementing SPF and DKIM for your domain, you cannot prevent cybercriminals from impersonating your domain.
-This is why you need an email authentication protocol like DMARC, which authenticates emails using both SPF and DKIM and specifies to receiving servers of your clients, employees, and partners how to respond if an email is from an unauthorized source and fails authentication checks.
-This gives you maximum protection against exact-domain attacks, and helps you be in complete control of your company’s domain.
+This is why you need an email authentication protocol like DMARC, which authenticates emails using both the mentioned protocols and specifies to receiving servers of your clients, employees, and partners how to respond if an email is from an unauthorized source and fails authentication checks.
+This gives you maximum protection against exact-domain attacks and helps you be in complete control of your company’s domain.

 Furthermore, with the help of an effective email authentication standard like DMARC, you can improve your email delivery rate, reach, and trust.